OCSSolutions/ocslinux/README.md

 ## Upcoming Features

 * Server Focus: We plan on releasing a server-focused version of OCS Linux soon with a focus on performance and ease-of-use.

+## Sponsorship

+Primary sponsorship of this project is provided by [OCS Solutions](https://www.ocssolutions.com).

+## Contributing

+If you wish to contribute to this project, please email robert@jeweledwoods.com.